 Rev. Moses Bollam, St. Paul’s Lutheran Evangelical Church: The resources were well planned and presented.
 I have not come across these things in readings in PhD program at union.
 Thanks for bringing in so many different inputs.
 This seminar was very informative, inspiring, and illuminating.
 The two-day seminar was intensive, interactive, and influential; the facilitators were supportive, encouraging, and sensitive towards all the participants.
 It was a highly interactive and experiential virtual seminar that has brought people from diverse backgrounds.
 It has exposed the evils of racism and helped me to understand the intersectionality of race, gender, caste, class, color, creed and additional systems and forms of oppression.

-Rev. Susan Switzer, The Riverside Church NYC: Rev. I’m grateful for this thoughtful facilitation created the space to share and be open and this is a life journey and a community in METRO to do this work together!
+Rev. Susan Switzer, The Riverside Church NYC: I’m grateful that this thoughtful facilitation created the space to share and be open and this is a life journey and a community in METRO to do this work together!

 Rev. Mark Marsh, Victoria Congregational Church, NY